CSU launches first-of-its-kind joint nursing degree to tackle Colorado’s critical workforce shortage

-Dr. Rhonda Epper named 17th President of CSU Pueblo
+Dr. Rhonda Epper named 17th president of CSU Pueblo

 The Board of Governors of the Colorado State University System on Thursday confirmed Dr. Rhonda Epper as the 17th president of CSU Pueblo.
 Epper will officially begin on March 23, 2026.
 Epper has served as president of Trinidad State College in Trinidad, Colo. since June 2019.